 Stock Advisor is a stock recommendation service and investing community run by the Motley Fool.
 This is a great resource not just for the valuable stock picks which have outperformed the S&P 500 by 4x over the last 20 years but also for the supporting community and resources they provide.
 For new investors this a great place to get started building out a high quality, growth portfolio.
 It costs $99/year for new members and comes with a 30 day refund period.

 3. Morningstar : Best for Research & Ratings

 Morningstar provides great resources and recommendations for institutional and retail investors.
 Their premium service is great for finding and evaluating investment ideas, monitoring current investments and gaining access to the top stock, mutual fund and ETF picks based on Morningstar’s proprietary scoring.
 It costs $199/year and comes with a 14 day free trial.

 4. Betterment : Best for Hands-off Investing

-For those who want to keep their investing as simple and hands-off as possible a robo advisor like Betterment is a good option.
-They charge a 0.25% annual fee and no account minimums.
+Betterment is for those who want to keep investing as simple and hands-off as possible.
+This robo advisor service may be a good option for you, they charge a 0.25% annual fee and no account minimums.
 They will set you up with a portfolio to match your goals that you can customize to your liking and leave the rest for Betterment to handle.